meshery/meshery/docs/pages/project/contributing/contributing-models.md

 4. What controls are exposed to model contributors?
 5. Are there any Global meshery defaults (can user change them?) -->

 Meshery's internal object model is designed to provide a consistent and extensible way of capturing and characterizing the resources under Meshery's management and the capabilities Meshery has at its disposal.
-Meshery Models serve as the unit of packaging for the object models that define a registered capability or a type of managed infrastructure and their relationships, and details specifics of how to manage them.

-Models often represent infrastructure and application technologies, however, they are also capable of defining other types of constructs like annotations, like shapes (infrastructure ambiguous components).
+Meshery Models serve as the unit of packaging for the object models that define a registered capability or a type of managed infrastructure and their relationships, and details specifics of how to manage them.Models often represent infrastructure and application technologies, however, they are also capable of defining other types of constructs like annotations, like shapes (infrastructure ambiguous components).
 Models are used to define the capabilities of Meshery.

+_See [Models]({{site.baseurl}}/concepts/logical/models) to learn more about models as a logical concept._

+Each model includes a set of entities (in the form of definitions) that Meshery can manage.
+Models are defined and versioned using on the [Model Schema](https://github.com/meshery/schemas/blob/master/openapi/schemas/meshmodels.yml).
+The schema defines the structure of the model, including the entities it contains, their relationships, and the properties they have.
+The schema also defines the version of the model and the version of the schema itself.

-_See the Meshery [Registry]({{site.baseurl}}/concepts/logical/registry) to learn more._
+_See [Registry]({{site.baseurl}}/concepts/logical/registry) to learn more about Meshery's internal registry and how to use it._

 [![Model Construct Classification]({{ site.baseurl }}/assets/img/meshmodel/meshmodel-architecture.svg)]({{ site.baseurl }}/assets/img/concepts/meshery-models.png)
 _Figure: Model Construct Classification_